Leadership

 Communications Director

-Adrienne Uselman serves as the Communication Manager of the AIM for Scale Secretariat.
+Adrienne Uselman serves as the Communication Director of the AIM for Scale Secretariat.
 Previously, she oversaw communications for DevTech Systems, Inc., a federal contractor for USAID and the U.S. State Department in the economic growth and data analytics spaces.
 She has worked at the World Food Programme, both at headquarters in Rome and across Bangladesh.
 Prior to her career in international development, Adrienne was a marketing professional in the music industry.
 She holds a Master of Science in Sociology from the University of Edinburgh and a Bachelor of Commerce in marketing from McGill University.

 Program Manager